ElliotNB/nimbly/README.md

 ### Why jQuery?

-Nimbly originally started out as a project to facilitate easier and faster refactors of jQuery-heavy web apps.
+Nimbly started out as a project to facilitate easier refactors of jQuery-heavy web apps.

 For the time being, Nimbly requires jQuery.
 But fret not, components built with Nimbly *are not* required to use jQuery.